sabithamanoj/bicycle_project/README.md

 # Bicycle Project

-This repo consist of files which helps to collect information regarding the annotations done by a group of annotators and helps to evaluate the performance by comparing to the reference data.
+This repository consist of files which helps to collect information regarding the annotations done by a group of annotators and helps to evaluate the performance by comparing to the reference data.

 Inputs required are:
 1. Annotator responses in .json format
 2. Reference dataset (with correct response for each task) in json format

+Code developed and verified with PyCharm2021.3.1 on Windows11

 ## Folder Structure
 _____________________